overmind-xyz/race-to-keys--final-stretch/README.md

 ### Stage 2: Shortlist

-Accepted quests will be evaluated by the Overmind team on the following four criteria, in order to arrive at a shortlist that will make it to the community vote stage:
+Accepted quests will be evaluated by the Overmind team on the following three criteria, in order to arrive at a shortlist that will make it to the community vote stage:

-1. Technical Merit: is your implementation technically sound?
+1. **Technical Merit (40%)**: is your implementation technically sound?
-2. Design Quality (UI/UX): is your app easy to use?
+2. **Design Quality (UI/UX) (40%)**: is your app easy to use?
 Does it look good?
-3. Creativity and Innovation: have you implemented innovative ideas above and beyond the requirements?
-The b
+3. **Creativity and Innovation (20%)**: have you implemented innovative ideas above and beyond the requirements?
+The bonus tasks are the easiest way to get points here.

 ### Stage 3: Community Vote

+Projects shortlisted by the Overmind team will be opened to the community for a vote.
+We will share more details on how this will work in the coming days.

 ### Stage 4: Interview

+We will interview the top projects from the community vote, and select the final winner based on their ability to formulate and execute a vision as a founder of Network.